Q: What is the Standard Bank Food & Lifestyle Festival?

 Children under 12 need to be accompanied by an adult.
 Children aged 0 – 5 can enter the festival for FREE.
 Children aged 6 – 12 have to purchase the Full Festival Children ticket.

-Q: What is the difference between General and VIP tickets?
+Q: What is the difference between Luju Gardens and Premium Lounge tickets?

-A: The General ticket option provides access to the main festival arena with standing room in front of the main stage.
-VIP tickets offer the Standard Bank VIP experience with an excellent view of the Main Stage in a private heated seating area, complete with a private bar and dedicated wait service.
+A: The Luju Gardens ticket option provides access to the main festival arena with standing room in front of the Main Stage.
+Premium Lounge tickets offer the Standard Bank Premium Lounge experience with an excellent view of the Main Stage in a private heated seating area, complete with a private bar and dedicated wait service.

 Q: How do I pre-register in order to qualify for a discounted ticket?